VENTURA COUNTY SHERIFF'S OFFICE

 SELF HELP LINKS

-Listed below are common civil processes, orders, levies, and services performed by the Ventura County Sheriff's Court Services Division.
+Listed below are common civil processes, orders, levies, and services performed by the Ventura County Sheriff's Civil Division.

 Collecting a money judgment can be difficult.
 You must give the Sheriff specific instructions regarding the type of levy you want.
 You must know where the defendant works, banks, operates a business, or possibly the make and year of their vehicle.
 Sheriff's Office employees are forbidden by law to give legal advice, and the following are only general guidelines provided to assist you.